This article may contain compensated links. Please read disclaimer for more info.

 7. Colmar

-For a more cultural visit, don’t miss the Unterlinden Museum, with a stunning collection of medieval paintings, folk art, and sculptures, and the Bartholdi Museum, dedicated to the sculptor of the Statue of Liberty.
-Kids (and also adults) will love the Toy Museum and the Choco-Story Colmar.
+There are numerous things to do in Colmar, but the historic center is the star.
+It’s filled with floral displays on every corner, half-timbered houses, and historic mansions begging to be explored.
+For a more cultural visit, don’t miss the Unterlinden Museum, which has a stunning collection of medieval art, and the Bartholdi Museum, dedicated to the sculptor of the Statue of Liberty.
+Kids (and adults) will love the Toy Museum and the Choco-Story Colmar.

 Where to stay in Colmar:

-- Budget: Paul & Pia – Welcome Home Hotel
+- Paul & Pia – Welcome Home Hotel (budget)

-- Mid Range: Hotel Turenne
+- Hotel Turenne (mid-range)

-- Luxury: Hotel Le Colombier
+- Hotel Le Colombier (luxury)

 8. Bordeaux